seanpmaxwell/Typescript-Best-Practices/README.md

   whatever();
 }

-// Self executing startup script that needs to be wrapped
+// Lage self executing startup script that needs to be wrapped
 // in and async function so we use away
 (async () => {
   try {